sustainable-computing/PrivDiffuser/README.md

 ### Reproduce results on MotionSense
 To reproduce the results on the Wifi-HAR dataset using pre-trained models, as presented in Table 3 and Figure 6, set `self.dataset='motion'` and `self.private='gender'` in the `Args` class, then re-run the notebook.

-Note: the sampling process can be interrupted if at least one batch of data is obfuscated.
-Running the remaining code after the interruption will generate the data obfuscation results on a portion of the test set.
-This can help save some time for reviewers, considering the sampling time can be very long on some datasets without GPU acceleration.
+Note: the sampling process can be interrupted if at least one batch of obfuscated data is generated.
+Running the remaining code after the interruption will report the data obfuscation performance on this generated portion of the test set.

 ## Dependencies
 | Package           | Version       |